Israel strike in Gaza destroys building with AP, other media

-The strike came nearly an hour after the military ordered people to evacuate the building, which also housed Al-Jazeera, other offices and residential apartments.
-The strike brought the entire 12-story building down, collapsing with a gigantic cloud of dust.
+The strike on the high-rise came nearly an hour after the military ordered people to evacuate the 12-story building, which also housed Al-Jazeera, other offices and residential apartments.
+The strike brought down the entire structure, which collapsed in a gigantic cloud of dust.
 There was no immediate explanation for why it was attacked.

-The latest outburst of violence began in Jerusalem and has spread across the region, with Jewish-Arab clashes and rioting in mixed cities of Israel.
+The latest outburst of violence started in Jerusalem and spread across the region over the past week, with Jewish-Arab clashes and rioting in mixed cities of Israel.
 There were also widespread Palestinian protests Friday in the occupied West Bank, where Israeli forces shot and killed 11 people.

-The spiraling violence has raised fears of a new Palestinian “intifada,” or uprising at a time when there have been no peace talks in years.
+The spiraling violence has raised fears of a new Palestinian “intifada,” or uprising, when peace talks have not taken place in years.
 Palestinians on Saturday were marking Nakba (Catastrophe) Day, when they commemorate the estimated 700,000 people who were expelled from or fled their homes in what was now Israel during the 1948 war surrounding its creation.
 That raised the possibility of even more unrest.

 U.S. diplomat Hady Amr arrived Friday as part of Washington’s efforts to de-escalate the conflict, and the U.N.
 Security Council was set to meet Sunday.
 But Israel turned down an Egyptian proposal for a one-year truce that Hamas rulers had accepted, an Egyptian official said Friday on condition of anonymity to discuss the negotiations.